syncfusion-content/wpf-docs/wpf/Tile-View/BringIntoView.md

 title: BringIntoView in WPF Tile View control | Syncfusion
 description: Learn about BringIntoView support in Syncfusion Essential Studio WPF Tile View control, its elements and more.
 platform: wpf
-control: TileView Control
+control: TileViewControl
 documentation: ug
 ---

 # BringIntoView in WPF Tile View

-This section explains how to bring the TileViewItem which is out of view to view programmatically in TileView control.
+This section explains how to bring the `TileViewItem` which is out of view to view programmatically in TileView control.

 ## BringIntoView

-The TileViewControl allows programmatically to bring the TileViewItem to view using BringIntoView method.
+The TileViewControl allows programmatically to bring the `TileViewItem` to view using `BringIntoView` method.

 ### BringIntoView using TileViewItem

-The below example shows how to bring the TileViewItem into view using the specified item.
+The below example shows how to bring the `TileViewItem` into view using the specified item.

 {% tabs %}
 {% highlight XAML %}